 Contemporary metalworking is a dynamic field and today’s metalsmiths continue a long tradition of experimentation in a range of metals to create exciting and innovative work.
 This display highlights a selection of work by metalsmiths from across the world that have been collected by the V&A since 2010.

-Last chance to explore Tropical Modernism - an architectural style developed in the hot, humid conditions of West Africa in the 1940s.
+An exhibition exploring Tropical Modernism - an architectural style developed in the hot, humid conditions of West Africa in the 1940s.
+After independence, India and Ghana adopted the style as a symbol of modernity and progressiveness, distinct from colonial culture.

 Delight the little ones with this sensory storytelling class at the Natural History Museum.
 Take part in a host of activities designed specifically to engage babies and encourage their development.